IIIF/training/iiif-online-workshop/day-four/annotations-exercises.md

 # Annotation Exercises

 In this example we are going to have a look at Annotating in Mirador 2.
-They announced last week that Mirador 3 now supports creating annotations so future workshops will probably be based on Mirador 3.
+Mirador 3 now supports creating annotations so future workshops will probably be based on Mirador 3.

 During the session I will go through the steps and feel free to follow along although if you get lost you can follow the instructions below.

-### Step 1 - Open Mirador
+## Step 1 - Open Mirador

  * Go to [https://projectmirador.org/demo/](https://projectmirador.org/demo/)
- * __Note__ now Mirador 3 is released you have to use the link above as they have moved Mirador 2 from the front page.
+ * __Note__ now Mirador 3 is released you have to use the link above as they have moved Mirador 3 to the front page of [https://projectmirador.org](https://projectmirador.org).

-Mirador commands:
+### A quick intro into using Mirador:

+The image below shows a circle around the cross at the top left of the image.
+Use this to close one of the windows.
+Then click the 4 rectangles to drop down a menu where you can select **Replace Object**.
+Click this to view other manifests.

 ![image](images/annos_mirador.png)

- * Select a Manifest by clicking on one of the Rows:
+Select a Manifest by clicking on one of the rows or add your own manifest in the 'Add new object from URL'.

 ![image](images/annos_select_manifest.png)

- * Or add your own manifest in the 'Add new object from URL'

-### Step 2 - Start annotating:
+## Step 2 - Start annotating:
- * Click the speech bubble on the top left
+Click the speech bubble on the top left

 ![image](images/annos_toggle_annotations.png)

- * Lots of options:
+Lots of options:

 ![image](images/annos_anno_options.png)